-A determination by the American Board for Certification in Orthotics and Prosthetics Inc. that an eligible organization satisfactorily complies with all applicable standards.
+To be accredited means being recognized by the American Board for Certification in Orthotics and Prosthetics Inc. To do this, an organization must prove that they have organization has satisfactorily complied with all applicable standards.

 Americans with Disabilities Act

-Federal legislation passed in 1990 prohibiting discrimination on the basis of disability in employment, public services and accommodations, and telecommunications.
+The Americans with Disabilities Act (ADA) is a civil rights law that was passed in 1990 and prohibits discrimination on the basis of disability in employment, public services and accommodations, and telecommunications.

 Ankle Orthosis (AO)

-A orthosis utilized for the treatment of disorders only involving the ankle.
+Ankle orthosis (sometimes known as ankle foot orthosis) is used in the treatment of disorders involving the ankle.

-A prosthesis utilized for acquired amputations or congenital absences of the hand or forearm below the elbow.
+A below elbow prosthesis (BEP) is used for amputations involving the hand or forearm below the elbow.

 Below Knee Prosthesis (BKP)

-A device that provides ventilation for patients by delivering air to the lungs at two levels of pressure, either cyclically in an anaesthetized patient or triggered by the patient’s attempts at breathing when awake.
+Sometimes referred to as a BPAP, a Bilevel Positive Airway Pressure or Bi-Pap is a non-invasive form of therapy aimed at patients who suffer from sleep apnea.
+The device works by providing delivering air to the lungs at two levels of pressure, either cyclically in an anaesthetized patient or triggered by the patient’s attempts at breathing when awake.

 Bowden Cable Control

-A determination by the American Board for Certification in Orthotics and Prosthetics Inc. that an eligible organization satisfactorily complies with all applicable patient management standards.
+Given by the American Board for Certification in Orthotics and Prosthetics Inc., receiving certification means that an organization has complied with all applicable standards.

 Cervical Orthosis (CO)

-A orthosis utilized for the treatment of disorders only involving the cervical spine.
+A cervical orthosis (CO) is used in the treatment of disorders involving the cervical spine.

 Cervical/Thoracic Orthosis (CTO)

-A orthosis utilized for the treatment of disorders involving the cervical and/or thoracic spine.
+Cervical and thoracic orthosis (CTO) is used in the treatment of disorders involving the cervical and/or thoracic spine.

 Cervical/Thoracic/Lumbosacral Orthosis (CTLSO)

-A orthosis utilized for the treatment of disorders involving the cervical, thoracic and/or lumbosacral spine.
+A orthosis used in the treatment of disorders involving the cervical, thoracic and/or lumbosacral spine.

-The circular motion of a limb that is created when the movements of flexion, extension, abduction, and adduction are sequentially performed.
+Sometimes referred to as “circular movement,”, circumduction is the circular motion of a limb that is caused when the movements of flexion, extension, abduction, and adduction are sequentially performed.

-The verification of an individual’s education, training and experience from primary sources.
+Credentialing is the verification of an individual’s education, training and experience from other reputable sources.